Anton Zischka: Restart and further success after 1945

 An allied order for repatriation lead to Zischka's internment after 1945.
 Zischka managed to get back to writing activities with Bertelsmann (using a pseudonym first) and reestablished again a legal foothold in Spain within 1948.
 Further bestsellers followed, Zischka went famous as well through public lectures in Germany.
 His main topics stayed energy and industry, but he wrote as well about the role of the dollar in the global economy.
 The latter topic Zischka presented as a controversy between annotated Anglo-Saxon profiteering and war mongering against a peace power of (not longer German) but European origin.

 Zischka as source of ideas for globalization critics

-Zischka's success was not only due to excellent writing style, personal commitment and ambition and well searched facts.
-He was excellent in choosing topics of upcoming broad interest (as energy supply) and describing them with a provocative and interest catching prose.
-His journalistic methods have found different heirs, from Günter Wallraff to Peter Scholl-Latour.
-His points and argumentations are still to be found and active in different part of the German political spectrum and debate.
+Zischka's success was not only due to his excellent writing style, but also his personal commitment, ambition and well-researched facts.
+Zischka excelled in choosing topics of upcoming broad interest (as energy supply) and describing them with a provocative and interest catching prose.
+Writers and journalists such as Günter Wallraff and Peter Scholl-Latour have incorporated Zischka's journalistic methods, with his points and argumentations still being found and in different parts of the German political spectrum and in debate.

 As an example, Zischka's paradigm of dollar-imperialism and war about oil are to be found with nowadays German non-fiction authors of different origins: